flatironinstitute/figpack/docs/developer_guide/index.md

 - Each extension provides its own JavaScript implementation and optional utilities
 - Extensions are registered globally and can be reused across multiple views
 - Built-in support for external library integration and dependency management

+To learn how to create views within extensions, see the comprehensive guide: [Creating a New View](creating_a_new_view.md).

 ## Viewing Figures in Development Mode